Issues Common Among Men Who Experience Same-Sex Attraction

 General Anxiety

 General anxiety can take many forms and affect people in many different ways.
-As you review the anxiety symptom checklist below, write down the symptoms you identify with.
+As you read the checklist of anxiety symptoms below, identify those you identify with.
 Also, consider how often, how long, and how intensely you experience those symptoms.

 • Feeling restless, keyed up, or on edge.